shanelle-h/Customizable_Load_Balancerr/README.md

 2. **Python**: For implementing the server, load balancer, and consistent hash map.
 3. **Flask**: For handling HTTP requests within the server and load balancer.
 4. **Git**: For version control and managing the project repository.
+5. **Miniconda**: This is a free minimal installer for Anaconda with minimum packages that allows one to use virtual environments.
+It is lightweight and quick.

 ---